datadryad/dryad-app/app/views/layouts/_who_we_are.html.md

 This list is a work-in-progress.
 If you’d like to suggest an addition, please [contact us](/stash/contact).

-Dryad is supported by a partnership with California Digital Library (CDL), whose in-kind investment in product management, platform development, the preservation repository behind Dryad (Merritt), and grants management is made in the context of an ongoing and formal collaboration that was initiated in 2018. ([Learn more](https://blog.datadryad.org/2018/05/30/dryad-partnering-with-cdl-to-accelerate-data-publishing/))

 Dryad is grateful to the following consortia and institutions for their support of Dryad through <a href="https://scoss.org/">SCOSS</a>.
 Their contributions enable us to grow our outreach and promotion efforts to bring new members into our community; increase community engagement with current members and users; and stay at the forefront of best practice for data-sharing and building best practice for data reuse.

 <ul class="member-list">